michalpiasecki0/classification_flowers/README.md

 ## Training

 Model was trained on flowers dataset taken from: [kaggle.com/datasets/alxmamaev/flowers-recognition](https://www.kaggle.com/datasets/alxmamaev/flowers-recognition)
 I decided to fine-tune ResNet34 model with new FCN at the end of the network.
-I trained two models: one with frozen parameters in convolution part, and one with all parameters unfrozen.
+I decided to train two models for 20 epochs, saving version from epoch with the best performance on validation loss.
+Firstly I decided to train network with all parameters unfrozen.
+This resulted in a quite unstable learning (probably it would be better, after longer time).
+Later, i decided to train model, with convolutional part frozen.
+Taking into acount that models were trained only for 20 epochs, the latter approach turned out to be better, with higher accuracy and more stable learning.
 I saved the models, from the epoch with the best validation loss.
 Models parameters and plots with learning history are held in `models` folder
 In order to same training please follow these steps:

 1. Download flowers dataset from [link](https://www.kaggle.com/datasets/alxmamaev/flowers-recognition), unzip it and